 A fabric conditioner works like the conditioners you use for your hair, it makes the fibers in the cloth softer and that mean the clothes once washed in fabric conditioner, will be much more comfortable for your baby to wear.
 There are baby-specific fabric conditioners available in the market.

 Baby’s clothes are as sensitive, just like them.
-They need some special TLC.
+They need some special baby clothes care TLC.
 Give them that.

 Disclaimer: The opinions expressed/shared in the blog above are personal opinions of the writer.
 Berrytree recommends you consult with your doctor/pediatrician/family before instinctively following any suggested steps